 The exact composition of the values depends on the location of the selected point (in relation to the weather stations):

 If one or more nearby and representative weather stations provide data, these are used.
 The greater the distance, the more simulation data is used.
 If no measurement data is available in the vicinity, forecast values are used (multi-model).

-Therefore, the accuracy depends on the availability of measurement and observation data (like reanalysis datasets like ERA5), which is best in Europe and North America.
-Our quality verification shows, that mLM forecast already achieve higher accuracy than ERA5, which is further reduced by nowcasting (especially for precipitation and solar radiation).
+Therefore, the accuracy depends on the availability of measurement and observational data (like reanalysis datasets like ERA5), which is best in Europe and North America.
+Our quality verification shows that mLM forecast already achieve higher accuracy than ERA5, which is further reduced by nowcasting (especially for precipitation and solar radiation).